 You also don’t need to limit your decorations to photos.
-You can use images of your favorite game characters or stickers.
+You can use something your kid drew or a favorite game characters on a sticker.
 This one is using Om Nom from Cut the Rope.
 We used the printable from this paper craft and only cut out Om Nom.
 Since he likes candy, we put a few peppermint stickers on with him.
 The plastic really makes it look like his candy is floating, don’t you think?

 We used a sparkly foamy Christmas tree sticker for this one.
 There’s two stickers in there, so it looks good on both sides.
 We poured salt into the bottom to look like snow.
-I’ve seen people use sugar, but my husband spazzed at the thought of storing unsealed sugar in the basement when the ornaments are packed away…he has point.
-No one wants to open up their ornaments and find…critters.
+If you have sticker crazy kids in the house, you probably have a bunch of supplies for this one already!

 This one is using a fake tree from a Christmas village and salt for the snow.
 I got the directions from Pinterest…there’s a good video from The Crafty Blog Stalker to show you how to do it.
 You’ll want to cut off the bottom of a tiny fake tree and crush the bristles a bit to make sure it will fit.
 My dog helpfully suggested we get the tree wet first–he tried to chew up one of these trees.
 He was right–if you rinse the tree it softens the gluey paint they use for snow.
 I suggest using the sink, not your dog.